pallavii28/Speech-Emotion-Recognition-using-Librosa/README.md

 On testing our model we achieved an accuracy of 75.97% which is good enough!

 ### Note:
 The python notebook file in this repository was run on Google Colab.
 Since the dataset is uploaded on google drive we directly use that file in the colab.
-Benifits of using Colab: Fast Dataset Importing, Unzipping, Faster Processing Time, Get 100+ GB Disk Space and RAM of 12+ GB.
+Benifits of using Colab: Fast Dataset Importing, Unzipping, Faster Processing Time, Get 100+ GB Disk Space and RAM of 12+
-#### There is no reason not to use Google Colab ;)

-This python mini project is just for educational purposes.